2020 AIA Connecticut Design Merit Award

 New Haven operates the largest school construction program in Connecticut.
-Starting in 1995, the Citywide School Construction Program has addressed 41 school programs with additions, renovation or new construction.
-New Haven public school buildings are designed to enhance the learning environment for students and staff, and provide facilities that can be used year-round by the school and community.
+Starting in 1995, the Citywide School Construction Program has addressed 41 school programs with additions, renovation, or new construction.
+New Haven public school buildings are designed to enhance the learning environment for students and staff and provide facilities that can be used year-round by the school and community.
 By 2016, these projects totaled $1.489 billion in building investment; overall nearly 4 million square feet of school building will be impacted by the program.

 In order to understand how design would need to respond to the school’s unique program while maintaining NHPS’s outline specifications, the project began with a series of six collaborative workshops.
-Beginning with Visioning, where dialogue focused on goals, aspirations and desires, the team led members of the SBBAC, stakeholders from SCSU and members of the Strong community (administrators, teachers, students and parents) through a series of engagements that brought the groups to consensus around a singular scheme that incorporated the intangible and functional characteristics described in the discovery process.
+Beginning with Visioning, where dialogue focused on goals, aspirations and desires, the team led members of the SBBAC, stakeholders from SCSU and members of the school community (administrators, teachers, students and parents) through a series of engagements that brought the groups to consensus around a singular scheme that incorporated the intangible and functional characteristics described in the discovery process.

 Key Functional Concepts: